Living History Education Program

 Living History is an arts integration residency that is closely in tune with the mission of TimeLine.
 The curriculum is designed to teach theatre skills while fostering the capacity to think creatively, to make connections, and to provide new ways of understanding history and the world around us.
 Over six to 13 sessions, students explore connections between history, art and their own lives, developing critical thinking and communication skills.

 Since its inception, more than 5,600 students have actively explored history through Living History.
 TimeLine currently partners with nine schools to present the program.

-Major supporters of Living History include The Crown Family, JoAnne Dobrick, Lloyd A. Fry Foundation, John and Jessica Fullerton, Japanese Chamber of Commerce and Industry of Chicago, A.L. and Jennie L. Luria Foundation, Robert and Eleanor Meyers, Polk Bros.
-Foundation, and Anonymous, as well as the donors to TimeLine’s Annual Fund and Step Into Time gala.
+Major supporters of Living History include The Crown Family, JoAnne Dobrick, Joseph & Bessie Feinberg Foundation, Lloyd A. Fry Foundation, John and Jessica Fullerton, Michael and Mona Heath, Japanese Chamber of Commerce and Industry of Chicago, A.L. and Jennie L. Luria Foundation, Robert and Eleanor Meyers, Polk Bros.
+Foundation, and multiple anonymous contributors, as well as the donors to TimeLine’s Annual Fund and Step Into Time gala.